GabeSales/desafio-compasso/README.md

 ## Purpose
 This project had the purpose of adding to the portfolio and generating learning in the area of ​​web development.

+ In this, I was introduced to forms of authentication, using the Bearer Token in this project, I started to better understand how to deal with the security of requests

 - Simple project performing github api interaction with the web interface

 ### Tools